lau792301/HKJC-Web-Control/README.md

 # hkjc-web-control
-The example of selenium web control
+The template of selenium web control including login, marksix